A semi-implantable hearing device may be recommended if there is a medical reason that you cannot wear a conventional ‘behind-the-ear’ hearing aid.

 Our specialist team provides a nationally recognised service for:

 - Middle Ear Implants (MEIs).
-We are also one of four clinics in the UK who assess and fit patients with middle ear implants.
+We are also one of a number clinics in the UK who assess and fit patients with middle ear implants.
 These are specialised hearing aids that require a device to be placed within the middle ear and a hearing aid processor attaches to the scalp via a magnet.

 - Wireless CROS hearing aids.
 The CROS is the ‘Contralateral Routing Of Sound’ and picks up sounds with a microphone behind the ear which is not working.
 It then transmits the sound to a hearing aid in the better-hearing ear.